-There are also splash pages that force the user to identify which language or version of the website they want to see.
-Football.com is one example that demonstrates this:
+There are also splash pages that ask visitors to identify which language or version of the website they want to see.

-A splash page is hosted on your homepage, any content page, or your blog (like the Harvard Business Review page in chapter 1).
+A splash page can be connected to your homepage, any content or product page page, or your blog.
 A splash screen is a “welcome screen” and is the first page the visitor sees before the website.

-The homepage, content page, or blog page (and its respective splash page) share the same root URL, which essentially make it the same page.
-However, there are some subtle differences between the main website page and a splash page.
+The homepage, content page, or blog page (and respective splash pages) share the same root URL, however, there are some subtle differences between the main website pages and a splash page.

-- A splash page has very few elements— only a message and an exit link
+- A splash page has very few elements—one short message and an exit link

-- A homepage typically has navigation links and a lot of information on the product or service
+- A homepage typically has navigation links and a lot of information on your product or service

 - A splash page doesn’t necessarily have a background image or graphic

-- A homepage has one or a combination of graphics
+- A homepage has at least one and often a variety of graphics

-- A splash page has a single purpose (either present visitors with a choice or relay a message to them)
+- A splash page has a single purpose (either presenting visitors with a choice or relaying a message to them)